cnissenbaum2019/MKS65C-shell/README.md

 //changes the file descriptors accordingly char ** parse_redirect(char ** parsed_args);

-//parses the arguments for |
+//parses the arguments for "|"
-//returns all arguments after the pipe
-//changes the file descriptors accordingly char ** parse_pipe(char ** parsed_args);
+//changes the file descriptors accordingly

-//Begins the shell and awaits instruction from user
-//to put into the shell command
+//executes the programs accordingly
+//returns -1 if no "|" is found int parse_pipe(char ** parsed_args);

+//Takes the input as lines of commands (that have
+//already been parsed by ';') and runs said commands
 //returns 0 - always
-int shell(char * input);
+int shell (char * input);

 //Begins the shell and awaits instruction from user
 //to put into the shell command
-//returns 0 - always
-int main();
+//returns 0 when run correctly int main();
 ```